London and North Western Railway

 The London and North Western Railway (LNWR, L&NWR) was a British railway company between 1846 and 1922.
-In the late 19th century, the L&NWR was the largest joint stock company in the United Kingdom.
+In the late 19th century, the LNWR was the largest joint stock company in the world.

+Dubbed the "Premier Line", the LNWR's main line connected four of the largest cities in England; London, Birmingham, Manchester and Liverpool, and, through cooperation with their Scottish partners, the Caledonian Railway also connected Scotland's largest cities of Glasgow and Edinburgh.
+Today this route is known as the West Coast Main Line.
+The LNWR's network also extended into Wales and Yorkshire.

-In 1923, it became a constituent of the London, Midland and Scottish (LMS) railway, and, in 1948, the London Midland Region of British Railways: the LNWR is effectively an ancestor of today's West Coast Main Line.
+In 1923, it became a constituent of the London, Midland and Scottish (LMS) railway, and, in 1948, the London Midland Region of British Railways.

 History

-The company was formed on 16 July 1846 by the amalgamation of the Grand Junction Railway, London and Birmingham Railway and the Manchester and Birmingham Railway.
+The company was formed on 16 July 1846 by the London and North Western Railway Act 1846 (9 & 10 Vict. c. cciv), which authorised the amalgamation of the Grand Junction Railway, London and Birmingham Railway and the Manchester and Birmingham Railway.
 This move was prompted, in part, by the Great Western Railway's plans for a railway north from Oxford to Birmingham.
 The company initially had a network of approximately 350 mi, connecting London with Birmingham, Crewe, Chester, Liverpool and Manchester.